bricef/building-objects-with-functions/Script.md

 > "When you assume, you're making an ass out of U and me." - Anonymous

-Lists, First, Rest, Map, cond
+Lists, first, rest, cond, eq?, empty? (in scheme)

 # Begin with the end in Mind